arscan/mintkit/README.md

 # Mintkit

 A Mint.com API.
-Not at all affialiated with or endorsed by mint.com/intuit.
+Not at all affiliated with or endorsed by mint.com/intuit.
 Your mileage may vary.

 ## Installation